• Skip to primary navigation

 Recipe Notes

-This can get kind of spicy.
-First, the Creole seasoning may contain cayenne pepper and raw garlic will have its own kind of heat, so give it a taste before you add the white pepper, the cayenne pepper or the garlic to make sure it's to your liking.
+Control the level of heat in this recipe: taste before adding the white pepper, the cayenne pepper or the garlic to make sure it's to your liking.
 Of course, if you like it spicy, go for it!

 This recipe yields about 1 cup of dressing and is easy to increase.
-I am using 1 tablespoon per serving.
+I am using 2 tablespoon per serving for the nutritional estimate..

 You can serve this right away but its better to let the flavors all come together-at least an hour, four hours is better and overnight is best!